lucianopereira86/NetCore3-EFCore/README.md

 ### Installation

-You will need a .Net Core 3 project connected with a MySQL database, so follow the instructions from this [repository](https://github.com/lucianopereira86/NetCore3-MySQL) or from this [article](https://dev.to/lucianopereira86/net-core-web-api-part-2-mysql-3bje), create your database, download the project and open it with Visual Studio 2019.
+You will need a .Net Core 3 project connected with a MySQL database, so follow the instructions from this [repository](https://github.com/lucianopereira86/NetCore3-MySQL) or from this [article](https://dev.to/lucianopereira86/net-core-web-api-part-2-mysql-3bje).

 ![print01](/docs/print01.JPG)